 Each week you’ll have the option to create your own exercise based on that week’s reading or to continue to develop a previous exercise.
 You can also schedule one night per term to bring in up to two poems or 3000 words (roughly 8 pages) of a story or novel outside of the regular syllabus for critique.

-Level III workshops run for 8 weeks and meet once a week from 18:30 – 21:00 at Boekhandel van Rossum or Sarphatistraat 213 (see the specific course description for details).
+Level III courses run for 8 weeks winter, spring and autumn and meet once a week in Amsterdam (see the specific course description for details).
 Class size is 6-10 people.

 This course is open to writers who have completed Level II and by permission of the instructor.
 If you’re not sure if you qualify, get in touch.
 Students who have attained mastery over the elements of craft and are ready to take on a book-length project (a novel or collection of stories or poetry), can apply for Level IV.